How Nurses Can Provide Emotional Support to Patients and Families – 7 Powerful Ways

 As a result, patients frequently worry about things like:

 It can be as fundamental as making complex health care stages clear.
 This helps make them feel better.
+Look at the example below to take a cue.

-Nurses need to be truthful but gentle when telling patients about their diagnosis, especially if it is serious or long-term.
+You can be truthful but gentle when telling patients about their diagnosis, especially if it is serious or long-term.

 3. Building Healthy Bonds and Trust